 School Direct courses generally last a year and all result in QTS.
 Most also award you a PGCE and/or master's-level credits, but you should check individual courses for more information.

 Read how Jess Rothwell is getting a great start with School Direct

 There is a range of funding options to support you while you train on a SCITT or School Direct course.
 You can also get up to £25,000 tax-free, depending on which subject you intend to teach.

 Career changers – get paid while you train with School Direct (salaried)

 If you're a graduate and have been working for around three years, School Direct (salaried) is available exclusively for you.
-You'll be based at a school and earn a salary during your training – and you can expect a job offer when you qualify.
+You'll be based at a school and earn a salary during your training – schools recruit you as a trainee with a job in mind just for you.

 The cost of your training to achieve QTS is covered by the school – check with the school you are applying to whether this also includes a PGCE